 The joint distribution of gender and expression supports this hypothesis (see \Cref{fig:pie_chart_emotion}).
 The most notable difference between the distribution of the expression variable in men and women is found in the ``Anger" category.
 This category, which yields one of the highest estimated NME values (see~\Cref{tab:conf_intervals_emotion}), is overrepresented in men (9.2\%) compared to women (3.4\%).
 A gender difference is also evident in the ``Happiness" category, which has the lowest estimated NME and is more prevalent in women (43.1\%) than in men (36.4\%).

-The effect of \textbf{race} is statistically significant at $p<0.001$ in the first model, but not in the second.
-The third model shows a significant effect at $p<0.05$, meaning that it is a much weaker effect than in the first model.
-A similar pattern occurs with race in~\Cref{tab:conf_intervals_race}.
-The estimated marginal mean NME is significantly lower for the Caucasian group compared to the African/Asian group in the first model, whereas no significant differences are found in the other two models.